 What is testosterone deficiency?

-Testosterone is the primary male sex hormone.
-It does far more than drive libido — it regulates muscle mass, bone density, fat distribution, red blood cell production, mood, and cognitive function.
-Think of it as the operating system running quietly in the background of almost every system in your body.
+Testosterone (the main male sex hormone, produced mainly in the testicles) does far more than drive libido.
+It regulates muscle mass, bone density, fat distribution, red blood cell production, mood, and cognitive function.
+Think of it as the operating system running quietly behind almost every system in your body.

-Testosterone deficiency (TD), also called male hypogonadism, occurs when your body doesn't produce enough testosterone to keep those systems running properly.
-It's not a lifestyle issue or a sign of weakness.
-It's a medical condition with measurable biochemical markers and well-established treatments.
+Testosterone deficiency (TD), also called male hypogonadism (a condition where the body does not produce enough testosterone), occurs when your body does not produce enough testosterone to keep those systems running properly.
+It is not a lifestyle issue or a sign of weakness.
+It is a medical condition with measurable biochemical markers and well-established treatments.

-The condition can be present from birth (congenital) or develop later in life.
-When it appears gradually in men over 40, it's sometimes called late-onset hypogonadism — though this label can oversimplify what's actually happening.
-Not every tired middle-aged man has low testosterone, and I take careful steps to distinguish genuine TD from other conditions that mimic it.
+TD can be present from birth (congenital) or develop later in life.
+When it appears gradually in men over 40, it is sometimes called late-onset hypogonadism — though this label can oversimplify what is actually happening.
+Not every tired middle-aged man has low testosterone.
+I take careful steps to distinguish genuine TD from other conditions that mimic it.

 Primary vs secondary hypogonadism